Meeting called to order by Ron Jasperson, president, at 7:02 p.m. at Burdy's Bar and Grill (Weyerhaeuser, WI)

 - When planning year round trail maintenance, Tom refers to ‘Trail Time Line’ outlined by Carolyn Chatterton (this file is named "Trail Time Line" and is available on Tom's computer ).

 - To provide winter shade for certain portions of the trail system, tree planting has been suggested by a couple of our members.
 John (Rusk County Land Conservation Dept) suggests the use of spruce (more deer resistant) or red pine.
 The County Land Conservation Dept sends us an email in January with details regarding available trees –they are available in the early spring as 12"-18"-24" trees; perhaps the Forestry Dept would pick up the cost?
 After planting, they would need timely watering the first year; as well as grass control twice monthly.
-To date, none of our members have shown interest in taking on this tree project.
-None of the attendees at tonight's meeting were enthusiastic about this type of project.
+To date, only one of our members (Tyler G) has shown interest in this tree project.
+Tom will contact him to determine his level of interest.

-- An exposed culvert just east of #7 needs to be re-situated – hopefully that will happen as part of an upcoming timber sale.
+- The washed out culvert just east of #7 is impassable – hopefully that will be repaired during the winter as part of an upcoming timber sale.

 Grooming: Steve Gest and Adam Brockman remain interested in handling most of the wintertime grooming; we’re also recruiting at least one more person to add to the regular grooming crew.
 Our goal remains quality grooming of the entire trail system with major emphasis on the Eastside core loop.
 We will consider a fall meeting between officers and groomers if it seems necessary.
 If any of our members know of someone interested in grooming our trails, please contact one of our officers.